The dreaded 100 percent bounce rate and what it’s really saying about your content

 Based on GA’s definition, “bounce rate” is the percentage of single-page sessions.
 This implies that a visitor could land on your page, consume all of your content, exit off the same page and still count as a “bounce”—for the sole reason of not advancing to a second page.
 (This, of course, is a simplistic way of interpreting bounce rate—we’ll get into the specifics concerning measurement later—but it’s important to remember.)

 Not all “bounced” sessions are created equal.
-A 5-minute session obviously signals higher visitor engagement than a 30-second session, but this time distinction may not be reflected in the data GA displays (assuming these were single-page sessions).
+A five-minute session obviously signals higher visitor engagement than a 30-second session, but this time distinction may not be reflected in the data GA displays (assuming these were single-page sessions).
 Translation: this is bad news for content-heavy sites that are only producing content as its main attraction.

 Now that we know the flaw in bounce rates, we can get into the important part: how bounce rates affect GA’s time measurements like session duration and time on page.